Trees for Wet Soil: 10 Species That Thrive Where Others Drown

 - Best for: Front yards, shade, fall color in wet areas

 ‘October Glory’ holds its leaves longer than other cultivars and colors up even in mild climates.
 ‘Red Sunset’ colors earliest and most reliably.
+Red maple also makes an excellent shade tree for backyards because it grows broad and dense enough to cool a patio.

 4. Willow Oak (Quercus phellos)